snotknot/blog/_posts/2022-03-15-secThreadP1.markdown

 ## OPSEC

 Operational Security (OPSEC) as a whole is a pretty broad term initially used in the Military just like a lot of IT terminology.
 It’s all the same concept but in security it’s essentially the small details or things you do that may be used to identify you.
 An example is you posting personal information on social media, that’s bad OPSEC.
 This doesn't mean you can't post personal information on the internet, but rather you should keep your personal life and public life separate.
-If you're wanting to be "anonymous", then now you have not only a public and personal life, but an "anonymous" life as well.
-They shouldn't cross reference at any point.

 There's typically three "lives" that you will have to live: personal life, online life, and anonymous life.